 - Cold and flu medicine, to stop the development of illness before it begins

-With these packed in a pocket of your bag, you’re all set to protect your health on your trip.
+With these packed in the pocket of your bag, you’re all set to protect your health on your trip.

-Now, let’s come onto the more adventurous part of your survival kit.
+Now, let’s come onto the more adventurous part of this outdoor adventure guide, your survival kit.
 If you’re planning on camping in the great outdoors, or making for yourself a fire and enjoying the feeling of being wrapped in the natural world, you’re going to need some key items.

 Bring a knife – endlessly useful – and if you’re feeling incredibly adventurous, purchase a Knife Making Kit online.